Hiking the Edisto Nature Trail

 Jacksonboro’s trail along the Edisto River.

 The Lowcountry town of Jacksonboro (between Point South and Charleston) is the perfect spot to get out and stretch your legs on the Edisto Nature Trail.
 The trail is located on Highway 17, adjacent to the Edisto River.
 Jacksonboro is in the area known as the ACE Basin.
-This low-lying part of the state is full of former rice plantations with beautiful marsh and river views, and teaming with wildlife.
+This low-lying part of the state is full of former rice plantations with beautiful marsh and river views, and teeming with wildlife.

 The boardwalk trail meanders through the woods that change from pineland and maritime forests to cypress and tupelo swamp.
 The trail follows the old Westvaco timber road.